-Having birds of prey hunting for control purposes is never good, this can lead to lots of problems.
+Having birds of prey hunting for control purposes is never acceptable; this can lead to lots of problems.

 Bad PR should a pest bird be killed in front of the public.

-Hawks don’t tend to kill on the wing, so normally end up in hard to reach areas, and if they over eat, they become unresponsive like wild birds of prey.
+Hawks don't tend to kill on the wing, so usually end up in hard to reach areas, and if they overeat, they become unresponsive like wild birds of prey.

-With the birds having a controlled amount of food, they are able to continue working until the end of the visit if any pest birds make themselves present.
+With the birds having a controlled amount of food, they can continue working until the end of the visit if any pest birds make themselves present.

 Why don't Buzzards scare the pest birds away?

 Birds like pigeons and gulls are agile and very fast compared to a buzzard.
 They have learnt birds such as buzzards are not a real threat, and as buzzards find it hard to catch most birds at the best of times, so they don't bother and spend most of their time scavenging.

 We have wild peregrines nesting why do we have pest birds?

 Peregrines very rarely hunt close to their nesting site; this is so the young of the peregrines have live prey to practise catching for a few weeks before they fledge.
 Outside the breeding season, Peregrines can travel thousands of miles and don't hold to any given location for more than a couple of weeks at a time.
 Hence, the threat only lasts a short time.
 If a peregrine catches a pigeon, it is likely not to hunt again for a few days after.